Society of Australian Genealogists: Facilities

-The SAG's Manuscript and Image Collection is held in the archives at Richmond Villa, 120 Kent St., Sydney, NSW.
+The SAG's Manuscript and Image Collection is held in the archives at Richmond Villa, 120 Kent Street, Sydney.
 The Manuscript and Image Collection features over 28,000 files containing family papers, pedigrees, photographs, certificates, unpublished research notes, other documents and memorabilia from Australia and overseas, donated by members and their families.

 The SAG Library is a genealogical reference and research library with an online searchable catalogue.
-The library is located at 2/379 Kent Street, Sydney, NSW and is open to members and non-members.
+The library is located at 2/379 Kent Street, Sydney and is open to members and non-members.
 The library contains a large number of published genealogical material including genealogical books, journals, microfilms, CDs and it also provides online access to the major commercial genealogical websites.

 The society is managed by an executive officer and staff under the guidance of a board of directors.

 Activities

 The principal objective of the SAG is to advance genealogical education.
 To accomplish this, the society provides a comprehensive educational program, publishes an informative journal and creates a variety of networking opportunities for its members.

 The SAG educational program includes seminars, lectures, workshops, discussion groups, and webinars.
 These program items are designed to promote genealogical skill development, establish high standards of genealogical research, and increase awareness of and interest in family history.

 The society's current journal, Descent, was first published in January 1961 and has been published quarterly ever since.
 The Descent journal is full of informative genealogical information, including articles on family history in Australia and overseas, local history, research strategies and resources.

 The Society runs an annual biography writing competition: The Croker Prize, named for two long-standing members.
 Winners are published in Descent and receive a cash prize.
+Biography subjects include both common and famous ancestors, such as Raymond Moulton O'Brien.

+It is a member of the Australasian Federation of Family History Organisations.